-Chris Minard About the Artist Born in 1985 in Sedona, Arizona, US, Chris Minard is a visual artist based in New York City whose practice includes figurative painting, drawing, and printmaking.
-He is also an art director and set designer for film and television, as well as an adjunct professor at New York University where he teaches graduate production design at the Tisch School of the Arts.
-Shows 2025 "Not Yet Here" 3-person show, Spring/Break Art Show, NYC, US 2024 "The Mattachine" Art on Paper Art Fair, NYC, US 2023 "Lush & Violent" Superfine!
+Chris Minard About the Artist Born in 1985 in Sedona, Arizona, US, Chris Minard is a visual artist based in New York City whose practice includes painting, drawing, and printmaking.
+He is also an art director and set designer for film and television, as well as an adjunct graduate professor at New York University where he teaches production design at the Tisch School of the Arts.
+Shows 2025 "Not Yet Here" group show, Spring/Break Art Show, NYC, US 2024 "The Mattachine" Art on Paper Art Fair, NYC, US 2023 "Lush & Violent" Superfine!
 Art Fair, NYC, US "Last Call" group show, LIC Open Arts, NYC, US 2022 "26th Annual No Dead Artists" group show, Ferrara Showman Gallery, New Orleans, US "Foyer Paintings pt.
 2" Superfine!
 Art Fair, NYC, US "The Rise of Inside" group show, Eve Liebe Gallery, London, UK "Foyer Paintings pt.
 1" Artexpo New York, NYC, US 2021 "The Devil and the Deep Blue Sea" Superfine!
-Art Fair, NYC, US Publications & Reviews 2025 The Art Newspaper "Critters Skitter All Over Spring Break Art Fair" review 2024 New American Paintings #170 2023 Booooooom Tomorrow's Talent Vol. 3 Artsin Square Issue 3 2022 Studio Visit Magazine, volume 50 2021 My Gay Eye | Mein schwules Auge, issue #18 "Outdoors" 2021 Create!
+Art Fair, NYC, US Publications 2024 New American Paintings #170 2023 Boooooom Tomorrow's Talent Vol. 3 Artsin Square Issue 3 2022 Studio Visit Magazine, volume 50 2021 My Gay Eye | Mein schwules Auge, issue #18 "Outdoors" 2021 Create!
 Magazine, issue #27 Education 2008 BFA, Savannah College of Art & Design Artist Statement I keep returning to scenes of quiet moments between actions: awareness, reflection, voyeurism, allusive intimacy.
-Each series of paintings grows first from its title or concept, individual works developed in unison around this evocation of place and conflict.
-The young men centered in this fictionalized narrative structure, often lost in thought, exist in environments whose character imparts both detailed history and uncertainty to the figures they surround.
-In the idiosyncrasies of each person who sits for my paintings, I find fresh nuance in the archetypal late adolescent figure who is, for me, a key into the weighted emotion surrounding a tenuous future.
+Each series of paintings grows first from a title, individual works developed in unison around an evocation of place and conflict.
+The young men centered in this inherent narrative structure, often alone and lost in thought, exist in environments whose character imparts both detailed history and uncertainty to the figures they surround.
+In the idiosyncrasies of each friend and acquaintance who sits for my paintings I find fresh nuance in this late adolescent figure who is, for me, a key into the weighted emotion surrounding a tenuous future.
 I am drawn to themes of ambiguity, intimacy, and opportunity-foundational piers of my early queer sensibility.
 What goes unseen?
 What expectations are created by context?
 What comes next?
 What does realization look like?
 Who will notice?
 My work celebrates the unmediated, vulnerable softness found in this reckoning of portent and optimism.